jimmlucas/wgs-metasociomic/README.md

 ***Download***

-Sometimes we forgot how downloaded a masive reads from a DB.
-I am here to save your time and I leave a script for the automatic-download, perhaps if you want to use your date or you already have the reads downloaded, ignore this step and proceed to the next one.
+Sometimes we forget how to download masive reads from a DB.
+I am here to save your time and have provided a script for automatic-downloading.
+However, if you prefer to use your own date or you already have the reads downloaded, ignore this step and proceed to the next one.
 Run the script in the root using:

 ```